 A case begins with the plaintiff's writ of summons, which includes all the claims against the defendant.
-In the writ of summons, the plaintiff must clearly state, inter alia, the kind of relief sought (namely, claim for compensation for damage), and the facts and points of law supporting the claim.
+In the writ of summons, the plaintiff must clearly state, inter alia, the kind of relief sought (namely, claim for compensation for damage) and the facts and points of law supporting the claim.
 The plaintiff shall serve its counterparty with the writ of summons.

-The defendant's first pleading (statement of defence), whereby appearance is entered in the proceedings, must include any defence arguments and challenge to any fact or point of law indicated by the plaintiff to support the claims.
-This brief must be filed within the mandatory term of 20 days before the first hearing in case the defendant intends to raise a counterclaim, join third parties in the proceedings or raise any 'strict' objection (ie, any objection, procedural or on the merits, that cannot be raised by the judge ex officio).
-Otherwise, the brief of appearance can also be filed at the first hearing.
+The defendant's first pleading (statement of defence), whereby appearance is entered in the proceedings, must include any defence arguments and must clearly and specifically challenge any fact or point of law indicated by the plaintiff to support the claims.
+By such brief, the defendant also has to submit the counterclaim, join third parties in the proceedings or raise any 'strict' objection (ie, any objection, procedural or on the merits, that cannot be raised by the judge ex officio) if they intend to do so (this is in fact the only opportunity for the defendant to do so).
+This brief must be filed within the mandatory term of 70 days before the first hearing indicated in the writ of summons.